ayush-hverma/Iris-Dataset-Analysis/README.md

 Pandas and Numpy: For data manipulation and numerical operations.
 Matplotlib and Seaborn: For data visualization.
 Scikit-learn: For machine learning algorithms and evaluation metrics.

+# Expected Outcomes:
+By the end of this project, we aim to:

+Gain a thorough understanding of the Iris dataset.
+Successfully implement and evaluate a machine learning model for classifying Iris species.
+Draw meaningful insights from the data and model evaluation metrics.